Kibuns/WebshopCHICNCHOC-ProductService/README.md

 # Webshop Chic&Choc Product Service
 <p>This repository is a part of my webshop project.
-It's an microservice API that handles products</p>
+It's a microservice API that handles products</p>

 ### Frontend Repo's:
 <a href="https://github.com/Kibuns/Webshop-ChicnChoc">Webshop react web application</a>